Jan. 6 panel prepares to unveil final report on insurrection - The Boston Globe

 Advertisement

-While its main points are familiar, the Jan.
-6 report will provide new detail from the hundreds of interviews and thousands of documents the committee has collected.
-Transcripts and some video are expected to be released as well over the coming two weeks before Democrats give up House control.
-Republicans take over the House on Jan.
-3, when the panel will be dissolved.

-“I guarantee there’ll be some very interesting new information in the report and even more so in the transcripts,” Rep. Adam Schiff, D-Calif., told CBS' “CBS Mornings” on Wednesday.
+“I guarantee there’ll be some very interesting new information in the report and even more so in the transcripts,” Representative Adam Schiff, Democrat of California, told “CBS Mornings” on Wednesday.

 The summary of the report describes how Trump refused to accept the lawful result of the 2020 election and plotted to overturn his defeat.
-Trump pressured state legislators to hold votes invalidating Biden’s electors, sought to "corrupt the U.S. Department of Justice by attempting to enlist Department officials to make purposely false statements” and repeatedly, personally tried to persuade Vice President Mike Pence to upend democracy with unprecedented objections at the congressional joint session, it says.
+Trump pressured state legislators to hold votes invalidating Biden’s electors, sought to “corrupt the US Department of Justice” by urging department officials to make false statements about the election, and repeatedly, personally tried to persuade Vice President Mike Pence to upend democracy with unprecedented objections at the congressional joint session, it says.

-The report also presents some additional evidence to back up some of the most explosive testimony in the hearings.
-Much of that testimony was from former White House aide Cassidy Hutchinson, who told of Trump’s disregard for supporters who had weapons as he gave his fiery speech in front of the White House that morning and his desire to go to the Capitol afterward.
-Security officials would not let him go, several witnesses told the panel, leading to an angry exchange in the presidential SUV after the speech.
-Trump was irate, the witnesses said.
+Trump has tried to discredit the report, slamming members of the committee as “thugs and scoundrels” as he has continued to falsely dispute his 2020 loss.

+In response to the panel's criminal referrals, Trump said that “These folks don’t get it that when they come after me, people who love freedom rally around me.
+It strengthens me.”

 Advertisement